rodrigozr/JiraKanbanMetrics/README.md

     **Default: To Do**
   * **InProgressStartColumns**

-    Comma-separated list of column names to consider as the "working start point" in the Kanban Board.
+    Comma-separated list of column names to consider as the "work start point" in the Kanban Board.

     If more than one column is configured, then the first one that the issue has passed thru will be used.
     **Default: In progress**